ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The labeling process applied to all instances of the 3W Dataset 2.0.0 resulted in two types of labels, called class labels and state labels.
 The class labels are directly related to normality or to some undesirable event.
 The state labels are directly related to the operational status of the well in question.

 The numerical codes associated with the class labels are detailed in Table 4.
 Any of these codes can be associated with any observation from any instance.
 Codes 101 to 109 represent transient conditions between normality and steady states referring to undesirable events.
 It is important to note that not all undesirable events have transient conditions associated with them.
-When the well condition in terms of occurrence of an undesirable event or normality is unknown at any time, the associated observation is labeled with the class label Unknown (code = NaN = Not a Number).
+When the well condition in terms of the occurrence of an undesirable event or normality is unknown at any time, the associated observation is labeled with the class label Unknown (code = NaN = Not a Number).
 Each instance as a whole is associated with the only steady state code (1 to 9) to which at least part of its observations have been associated.
 This code is referenced as the type of event.

 **Table 4**<br>Class labels and their numerical codes.
 | **Numerical Code** | **Class Label** |